airnote/airnote.github.io/pages/whatisairnote.md

 ---
 layout: page
 title: What is AirNote?
-permalink: /whatisAirNote/
+permalink: /whatisairnote/
 ---

-## AirNote?

-> *AirNote is a pure Java WYSIWYG HTML editor.*
+*AirNote is a pure Java WYSIWYG HTML editor.*

 - Mobile Optimization
 AirNote offers optimized performance and memory requirement for mobile environment.